idaholab/mastodon/doc/content/sqa/v_and_v/materials/isoil/pressure_dependency.md

               id=p-ref-backbone-input
               caption=The user-defined backbone curve input into MASTODON to control the stress-strain behavior of the soil using I-Soil.

-The element was first initialized with the following state of stress, which corresponds to three times the acceleration of gravity, i.e., $g = -29.43 m/s^{2}$ (see [Initial Stresses](manuals/user/index.md#initial_stresses-user) for more information on stress initialization):
+To conserve dynamic equilibrium in the first time-step, the element was initialized with the following state of stress, which corresponds to three times the acceleration of gravity, i.e., $g = -29.43 m/s^{2}$ (see [Initial Stresses](manuals/user/index.md#initial_stresses-user) for more information on stress initialization):

 \begin{equation}
 \sigma_{initial}=[-12613\,\,\,\,0\,\,\,\,0\,\,\,\,0\,\,\,\,-12613\,\,\,\,0\,\,\,\,0\,\,\,\,0\,\,\,\,-29430]^{\mathrm{T}}\,\,\,\text{Pa}